MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 * Results from BBC's Saturday evening dancing competition in Autum 2023 [Strictly](<https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/Strictly Data.xlsx>)

-Some LLMs have capabilities to import a dataset e.g. ChatGPT Data Analyst.
-If your LLM can import the dataset,
+Some AI tools have capabilities to import a dataset e.g. ChatGPT Data Analyst.
+If your tool can import the dataset,
 * ask the LLM to provide insights, charts, and
 * _possibly_ show the Python code to create those charts.

-If your LLM  cannot  import the dataset, describe the data structure (a one line description of the table: list the column names and possibly add a short description for each), and ask the LLM to
+If your AI tool  cannot  import the dataset, describe the data structure (a one line description of the table: list the column names and possibly add a short description for each), and prompt it to
 * describe the dataset,
 * suggest ways that this data can be analysed,
 * write SQL or Python code or Excel formulas to analyse or summarise the dataset.